 Advanced Placement (AP42) courses provide students with an opportunity to explore university-level coursework while studying in a familiar high school setting.
-Students begin with advanced courses in their grade 11 year in preparation for the Advanced Placement 42S courses.
+Students beggin with advanced courses in their grade 11 year in preparation for the Advanced Placement 42S courses.
 Advanced Placement 42S courses are offered through an external organization, The College Board.
 In order to ensure consistency and academic rigour, the College Board establishes the curriculum for each course.
 A final exam is held in May for each Advanced Placement 42 course and students are scored on a scale of 1-5 on the exam.
 Depending on the exam result and the guidelines for the university of choice, a student may be recognized for equivalent course credit at the university level.
-Students may choose to enroll in just one Advanced Placement course or may choose multiple courses depending on their interest.
+Students may choose to enrol in just one Advanced Placement course or may choose multiple courses depending on their interest and aptitude.
+Students who complete an Advanced Placement course benefit from the skills and experiences that come with engaging in extra academic challenge throught exposure to a university level course while still attending their high school.